Help and support for carers

 PVG update (for existing members of the scheme): £44.40 total (inc VAT)

 If you have any queries about an existing application through Verifile, please contact them directly.
 Email: [email protected] or Phone: (0) 1234 339 300.

 We believe quality, person-centred live-in care can change lives – it helps keep older people happy at home, surrounded by their memories, family, and friends.

 Whether you’re on a placement or taking some time off, try to keep conversations polite, professional and respectful.
-Always aim to be reliable, and give us plenty of notice if your circumstances or commitments change.
+Always give us plenty of notice if your circumstances or commitments change too.

 Caring can be tough.
 It’s essential that you give yourself some downtime to rest, recharge, and look after yourself.

 During a placement, you should try to find time for a break every day by coordinating with the family to ensure your care recipient isn’t without care.
 We also encourage you to organise longer periods away from placements so that you can return feeling refreshed.